XxPoggyisLitxX/better-on-bedrock-wiki/items.md

 This item wields the power of the nether.
 Any mob that you hit with this sword, will be set on fire.

 ::: info
-This item does 12 attack damane, and has 1243 durability.
+This item does 12 attack Damage, and has 1243 durability.
 This item can be repeared with a Fiery Ingot, which can be crafted.
 :::

 ### Where to find